 Ethical matters and our impact on society are key factors in our business decision making, and we strive to take on board stakeholders’ needs and concerns, and consult with them over difficult decisions.

 We want to ensure that our employees understand and are engaged with social and environmental issues too.

-- We have been supporting vulnerable households for over 15 years and are continuing to help them have a warmer home with contributions from the npower crisis fund.
+We’ve been supporting vulnerable households for over 15 years and are continuing to help them have a warmer home with contributions from the npower Health Through Warmth crisis fund.

 Individuals who are identified as being in crisis by care professionals, such as Citizens Advice advisers, GPs, social workers or police, are issued with a food bank voucher to redeem at their local food bank.
 When the individual goes to the food bank with their voucher, if their household is supplied by npower on a prepayment meter (PPM) for electricity and/or gas, they will receive a fuel top up voucher.

-If you need extra help, find out about the additional support that's available.
+If you need extra help, find out about the extra support that's available.

 We are proud to remain the only energy company to have received triple certification to the Carbon Trust Standard.
 This international environmental award recognises the achievements we’ve made in reducing carbon emissions, water use and improving waste management across all our UK offices.
 We are now sharing our expertise with the UK’s largest energy users.